dvdmrn/STL-to-SRT-conversion/README.md

 ### Troubleshooting:
 - Make sure to include the file extension when inputting the file path.
 - If you run into any problems be sure to add them onto the issues tab so we can list them here, and solve it!
+Of particular concern is the validity of the translation between .stl and .srt files since I have not accounted for formatting or anything beyond basic timecode and dialogue markup.
+This script also assumes that your .stl file is not compressed in any way (i.e. whitespace and line breaks matter).